PennyLaneAI/pennylane-rigetti/README.rst

 Make sure you are using the Python 3 version of pip.

-Alternatively, you can install PennyLane-Forest from the source code by navigating to the top directory and running
+Alternatively, you can install PennyLane-Forest from the source code by navigating to the top-LEVEL directory and running
 ::

 	$ python setup.py install